iam-teju/Covid-19-Case-Study/README.md

 # COVID-19 Data Analysis Challenge

-This repository contains the code and notebooks for a COVID-19 data analysis challenge completed as part of the Data Science course by Chaicode.
+This repository contains the code and notebooks for a COVID-19 data analysis challenge.
 It includes:

 - **Data Cleaning**: Scripts to detect and impute missing values, reshape from wide to long format, and standardize date/column types.
 - **Analysis Notebooks**: